ali-who/Data_Science_Writing_A_Data_Science_Blog/README.md

 # Data_Scientist_Writing_A_Data_Scientist_Blog
-Analysing Airbnb data to write a blog post
+Analysing Airbnb data to write a blog post.
+The blog post was published on medium: https://medium.com/@ali5s.atif/you-can-become-an-airbnb-host-bac214da1124

 ## Libraries
 Python3 was used.
 Here are the Python libraries used in the project: